Tithing in Mormonism: Purpose and methods of collection

 The LDS Church uses tithing funds for building and maintaining temples and meetinghouses.
 It is also used to fund the church's missionary and education efforts.
 All expenditures are authorized by the Council on the Disposition of the Tithes.

 Tithing donations collected within the United States are sent to the LDS Church's headquarters in Salt Lake City.
 Funds collected outside the United States generally stay within their country of origin to avoid long shipping times and foreign exchange fees.
-In 2015, the church approved an online method for members in the United States to submit tithes and other offerings.
+In 2015, the church began accepting tithes and other offerings online from members in the United States.

-Early church officers were paid from tithing money; the scriptural basis for this practice being, "He who is appointed to administer spiritual things, the same is worthy of his hire" (D&C 70:12).
+Early church officers were paid from tithing money.
 In April 1896, the First Presidency attempted to end salaries for "any one but the Twelve."
 Today, the LDS Church operates at the local level by an unpaid lay ministry.
 According to Gordon B. Hinckley, church general authorities today are given a "living allowance" taken from the church's business income.

 Tithing in interviews

-Tithing settlement
+Tithing declaration

 During the Utah period of church history, tithing settlement interviews were annually scheduled on December 31.
 Members would account their tithes to their bishop and tithing clerk.
 If the tithing donation amount was less than the expected amount, they were expected to explain how they would make up the deficit.
 An overpayment in tithing was carried over and deducted from the following year's expected amount.

-Today, the bishop or branch president schedules an annual tithing settlement meeting with each member of his ward or branch.
+Today, the bishop or branch president schedules an annual tithing declaration meeting with each member of his ward or branch.
 In the interview, church members declare their status as tithe-payers, and the leader records this on the church records.

-Temple recommend worthiness
+Temple ordinance eligibility

-Tithes also play a role in temple recommend interviews.
+In order to qualify for temple ordinances necessary for exaltation, paying a full tithe is a requirement, regardless of one's temporal circumstances.
+Tithes play a role in the eligibility interviews for a temple recommend which is a required document to participate in temple rites.
 One's status as a tithe payer has been listed as a standard of temple worthiness since the Nauvoo Temple period.
-The church's General Handbook today requires bishops who interview members for temple recommends to ask members if they "are" full tithe payers, though provisions can be made if members promise to pay tithing at a later date.
+As of 2023 the church's General Handbook requires bishops who interview members for temple recommends to ask members if they are currently full tithe payers, though provisions can be made if members promise to pay tithing at a later date.